filippomarri/SignalAnalysis/README.md

 # Signal Analysis
-A collection of the projects I made about signal analysis with their relative reports.
+A collection of the projects I made in collaboration with Anna Fusari&nbsp;([@AnnaFusari](https://github.com/AnnaFusari)) about signal analysis retrieval with their relative reports.

 ### Source Position Identification
 The aim of this project is to perform DOA estimation.
 Simply speaking, we want to identify the angular position with respect to the